slime-systems/slime-document--support/docs/api.md

 Unless otherwise specified, the value of the __"exception"__ should be a JSON object.
 The __"code"__ is an exception code that conveys the meaning to humans and machines alike;
-it is suitable for program consumption.
+it is suitable for programming consumption.
 We won't make a change to exception codes for aesthetic reasons.

 Sometimes, the exception will be accompanied by __"message"__ to help developers pinpoint the issue.